 Executive Function Strategies: Optimizing Student Performance and Reducing Stress

-Springer School and Center is proud to partner with Cincinnati Children's in presenting the Distinguished Speaker Program featuring Lynn Meltzer, Ph.D., and Donna Kincaid, M.Ed.
+In April, 2019, Springer School and Center partnered with Cincinnati Children's in presenting the Distinguished Speaker Program featuring Lynn Meltzer, Ph.D., and Donna Kincaid, M.Ed.

 This professional development workshop was designed for educators and clinicians who work with students with learning disabilities and ADHD.